binmishr/Hierarchical-forecasting-of-hospital-admissions--ML-approach-modeltime-package-/README.md

 # Hierarchical-forecasting-of-hospital-admissions--ML-approach-modeltime-package

-The details of the codeset, workflow, and images are included in the .pdf file , which is attached in this repository.
+The details of the codeset and plots are included in the attached Microsoft Word Document (.docx) file in this repository.
+You need to view the file in "Read Mode" to see the contents properly after downloading the same.